scality/Zenko/docs/docsource/reference/apis/index.rst

 API Reference
 =============

-Zenko comprises several component REST APIs.
+XDM   comprises several component REST APIs.
 Many of the endpoint functionalies are replicated in the :ref:`command reference`.

 Access to these APIs is documented in each section.